OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 }
 ```

 A bit simplified for your viewing pleasure.
+What we do is:
 - we request memory, which might trigger GC.
+- we write a new `Frame` to that memory.
+- we pop arguments off the previous frame [^args-off-prev-frame]...
+- ...and write them to the new one (plus other unimportant post allocation stuff)

-The bug was: `prev_frame`, of which a reference is stored in the newly allocated frame, does not get correctly adapted by the GC.
+The incorrect behavior is: in some cases, when we trigger GC here, the `prev_frame` argument does not get correctly adapted by the GC.
+So `args` ends up wrong, `Frame::init_frame_post_alloc` is given an incorrect pointer, and we messed up.
+The question is now: *why*?

+Clearly, `prev_frame` is not properly reported to MMTk and doesn't get moved.
+Simple, except it's wrong: this `Frame` very much does get moved.
+In fact, this very `Gc<Frame>` is the `current_frame`, who was even declared as an explicit root back in [the scanning section](#scanning).
-Which does not make sense: it's a `&Gc<Frame>`, so a reference to a `Gc<Frame>` and not just some `Gc<Frame>` pointer left all alone dangling on the Rust stack.
+We're also dealing with a `&Gc<Frame>`, so a reference to a `Gc<Frame>` and not just some `Gc<Frame>` pointer left all alone dangling on the Rust stack.
-In fact, this very `Gc<Frame>` is `current_frame`, who was even declared as a root back in [the scanning section](#scanning).
-I did check, and this `Frame` very much does get moved: if it didn't, every single benchmark would explode.
+If `Gc<Frame>` gets moved, a reference to it *should* still point to the right data.

 So what's the fix?
 After some soul searching, sanity questioning and much mixing of both, I did find a solution: